moq-wg/moq-transport/draft-ietf-moq-transport.md

 sent on unidirectional streams.
 Because there are no other uses of bidirectional streams, a peer MAY currently close the session as a 'Protocol Violation' if it receives a second bidirectional stream.
-An endpoint MUST NOT open a unidirectional stream until after it has completed the exchange of SETUP messages is complete.

 The control stream MUST NOT be abruptly closed at the underlying transport layer.
 Doing so results in the session being closed as a 'Protocol Violation'.